 Students withdrawing from an online course more than thirty days after enrollment will receive a failing grade for the course.
-Matriculation fees are nonrefundable.
-No refund will be made for used or damaged course materials.

 Students may obtain a full refund of all monies paid for a Distance Learning correspondence course if they cancel their order before the course is shipped or if the student returns all course materials within fifteen (15) working days of shipment by the Distance Learning office, provided that those course materials have not been used or damaged.
-The student must pay for the cost to return Distance Learning Course materials.
-If course materials have been used, no refund will be given for any reason.
+The student must pay the cost to return Distance Learning Course materials.
+If course materials have been used, or have been damaged, no refund will be given for any reason.
 Refunds will be forwarded to the student after all course materials involved are returned to the College